oracle/tribuo/docs/FAQs.md

 `RandomForestClassifier`, you only need the tribuo-classification-decision-tree jar and it's dependencies; it doesn't pull in TensorFlow, or anything else.
-This makes it simpler to package up a production deployment; there is a smaller code surface to test and fewer jars and less space used up with unnecessary things.
+This makes it simpler to package up a production deployment; there is a smaller code surface to test, fewer jars, and less space used up with unnecessary things.

 This early design choice has lead to some additional complexity in the